MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Update-AzureVM](./Update-AzureVM.md)
-Modifies the configuration of an azure_2 virtual machine.
+Modifies the configuration of an Azure virtual machine.